 Download the entire code from this post here.

-So, this was our side on some of the Practical use of PROC SQl.
-We really hope that you must have found it useful.
+So, this was our side on some practical use of PROC SQL.
+We hope that you must have found it useful.

-Moreover, if you have any other suggestions, mention them in the comment section below.
-We would really take those lists in our further blog post.
+Moreover, if you have other suggestions, mention them in the comment section below.
+We would take those lists in our further blog post.

 Thanks for reading!

-If you liked this article, you might also want to read A Comprehensive Guide To PROC SQL In SAS (15 + Examples) and Everything You Need To Know About SQL SET Operators as well.
+If you liked this article, you might also want to read A Comprehensive Guide To PROC SQL In SAS (15 + Examples) and Everything You Need To Know About SQL SET Operators.